 Fences in the Seattle area take a beating every winter.
-The Puget Sound region regularly sees storm gusts between 40 and 60 mph.
-That kind of sustained force will expose every weak point fast: loose posts, undersecured rails, panels that flex and bow under pressure.
-If your fence has survived a few PNW winters without any reinforcement, it's worth checking before the next storm season.
+The Puget Sound region regularly sees storm gusts between 40 and 60 mph, and that kind of sustained force exposes every weak point fast.
+Loose posts, undersecured rails, panels that flex and bow under pressure.
+If your fence has gone a few PNW winters without any attention, it's worth a closer look before the next storm season.

 Most fences don't need to be replaced.
 Learning how to brace a fence against wind properly is usually all it takes.